-Prepaid vs. Monthly Mobile Plans: The Ultimate Guide
+Prepaid vs. Monthly Phone Plans: A Side-by-Side Comparison

 Getting everything you need from your mobile network?

 So let's break it down.
-We'll answer all of your questions in Optimum Mobile’s ultimate guide to prepaid and monthly phone plans.
+We'll answer all of your questions and explain the key differences in Optimum Mobile’s guide to prepaid and monthly phone plans.

 What's the difference between monthly and prepaid phone plans?